keyboard_arrow_up

 Bill of Materials (BOM)

-A list which includes all subassemblies and components that go into a certain product.
-The BOM also shows quantities of each material used.
+A comprehensive list detailing all subassemblies and components required to manufacture a specific product, including the quantity of each material used.

 Box-Built

-Refers to any assembly work that does not involve printed circuit board production.
+Describes any type of assembly work that excludes printed circuit board production.

 Contract Assembly